richardgourley/richardgourley/README.md

 ## Hi, I'm Richard! 👋
 ### PowerBI Data Analyst, Barcelona

-**Current position (e-commerce business):**
+**Currently (e-commerce business DA role):**
-- 💾 I use SQL Server to create data warehouse tables.
+- 💾 SQL Server - to create data warehouse tables.
-- ✨ I use Python and Pandas to create ETL processes that load analytics data into fact and dimension database tables.
+- ✨ Python and Pandas - to create ETL processes that load analytics data into fact and dimension database tables.
-- ⛏️ I use PowerQuery to clean and transform the data.
+- ⛏️ PowerQuery - to clean and transform the data.
-- ⭐ I create star and snowflake schemas in PowerBI.
+- ⭐ PowerBI - to create star and snowflake schema models.
-- 📊 I use PowerBI to create visualizations, reports and dashboards to help the company derive insights.
+- 📊 PowerBI  - to create visualizations, reports and dashboards to help the company derive insights.

+**Additional skills:**
 - 🕸️ I develop the company website as required -  bespoke pages, forms and systems.
 - 🎯 I create training videos for team members to manage website content.